Probiotics and food supplements UK

 Probiotics are one of the most commonly used supplements.
 They contain beneficial bacteria that help support a healthy balance in the gut, which can improve digestion and stool quality.

 Products such as FortiFlora are widely used and often recommended by vets.
-They can also be sprinkled on food to encourage appetite, as many cats enjoy the taste.
+They can also be sprinkled on food to encourage appetite, as many cats love the taste.

 Some supplements combine probiotics with other ingredients, such as prebiotics or fibre, to support digestion more broadly.